-IFA has long fought for lower tax rates to stimulate the franchise sector.
-Tax reform improves the business environment for franchisors, franchisees, and prospective investors.
+IFA supports tax law changes that improve the opportunities for improves for franchisors, franchisees, and prospective investors to succeed.
 IFA frequently engages with Congress and Department of Treasury officials in addressing tax concerns facing franchise businesses.
 Most recently, IFA secured $8 billion in federal tax savings for franchise businesses each year as part of the Tax Cuts and Jobs Act, including

 - $2.5 billion in Pass-Through Tax Deductions for the nearly 2,000 franchisors and 200,000 franchisees that are pass-through entities